Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Conclusion

 \section{Conclusion}

 ~~~~In this work, we introduce the skeleton regression framework to handle regression problems with manifold-structured inputs.
-We generalize the nonparametric regression techniques such as kernel smoothing and splines onto graphs.
+We generalize the nonparametric regression techniques, such as kernel smoothing and splines, onto graphs.
 Our methods provide accurate and reliable prediction performance and are capable of recovering the underlying manifold structure of the data.
 Both theoretical and empirical analyses are provided to illustrate the effectiveness of the skeleton regression procedures.
+The skeleton method not only learns a predictive model of the outcome but also outputs an elegant skeleton graph to summarize the structure of the feature space.
+Moreover, such a skeleton graph is a metric space, enabling us to use various prediction methods, and the whole procedure does not require much computational cost compared to deep learning models.

 In what follows, we describe some possible future directions: \begin{itemize}